wenyuzhao/harness/examples/sort/README.md

 Each $(Benchmark, Build)$ pair will be executed for $10$ invocations.
 In each invocation, within the same process, it will run the workload for $5$ iterations and only report the performance results for the last iteration.

-It also enables the `harness-perf` probe to collect and report perf-event counter results.
+It also enables the `harness-probe-perf` probe to collect and report perf-event counter results.